 The process also provides for public participation.
 After a presentation by the developer, comments and questions from the public are invited.
 The simple question being asked is “what net benefit is there from your project for the community of Canmore and what will your project do to help to sustain Canmore into the future?”
 While this may appear to be a simple question to answer, it does require a substantial change of thought and innovative and unique solutions to be able to clearly demonstrate “benefit”.

-Council adopted the SSR process in July of 2007 and the development industry is coming forward and meeting the challenge.
+Council approved the SSR policy in June 2017, after the original SSR process had been in place for a decade.
+The development industry has been consistent in coming forward and meeting the challenge.
 We are fortunate to have several developers in Canmore that are industry leaders.
 They have been investigating and demonstrating sustainable building practices for years.
 For others, the SSR process is asking them new questions and many of their answers have been impressive.
 By working together, the Town of Canmore and the development industry are moving Canmore towards a more sustainable future.